 Your Main Options For Financing A Remodel

 My college degree is in finance and I like helping people with money because there's a lot of stress it can cause us.
 I've also worked in the mortgage, wholesale lending, commercial lending, debt settlement and credit score improvement fields.

 Many of these options don't mean someone doesn't have the funds to pay for the remodel.
-It's simply an alternative to hold onto your money a little longer and leverage financing.
+It's simply an alternative to hold onto your money and leverage financing.
 Some homeowners also do a combination of these options.

 Important Distinctions of Financing